Galleonosaurus: Classification

 To assess the phylogenetic position of Galleonosaurus, Herne et al. used a data matrix from a 2016 paper by Paul-Emile Dieudonné and colleagues.
 However, due to the fragmentary nature of the Victorian taxa of interest, they extensively revised the dataset so as to have heightened chances of good resolution in the results.
 Numerous characters (i.e. anatomical data points) were removed, altered, or added.
 The analysis found Galleonosaurus to be a member of the clade Elasmaria, being related to other Gondwanan ornithopods.
 This result was supported by the observation of multiple shared anatomical traits between the elasmarian taxa.
 The material proved too fragmentary, however, to resolve more precise relationships between these species, though dental similarities indicate a potential close relationship to Leaellynasaura and Atlascopcosaurus.
+The latter conclusion was supported by the 2021 study of additional remains from all three genera by Duncan and colleagues, finding all three to be relatively similar.